mandeep/Mausoleum/README.rst

 |travis| |coveralls| |dependency| |quality| |pypiversion| |pypistatus| |pythonversion| |pypiformat| |license|

+* Mausoleum is in maintenance mode with support for Tomb 2.2 due to regressions in user space in later releases of Tomb.

 Mausoleum consists of a command line application and GUI application wrapped around Tomb (the Crypto Undertaker).
 Both applications were created with the intention of making it easier for users to interact with Tomb.